Reviews, Best Prices, Comparisons, Expert Buying Guides

 Identifying Problematic Apps

-1. Batch Uninstallation: If you have many apps, uninstall them in batches.
-Start by uninstalling the most recently installed apps first.
+Batch Uninstallation: If you have a lot of apps, uninstall them in groups.
+First, uninstall the newest ones.

-3. Observe Changes: Note any changes in device behavior after each uninstallation to identify the problematic app.
+Observe Changes: Keep a record of any changes in the behaviour of the device after each uninstallation to isolate the app causing the problem.

 Common Misconceptions About Safe Mode

-1. Safe Mode Fixes Issues Permanently: Safe Mode is a diagnostic tool, not a permanent fix.
-It helps identify issues but does not resolve them on its own.
+Safe Mode Issue Fixes Permanently: Safe Mode acts as a diagnostic tool and it is not a permanent solution.
+It helps particularly in recognizing the problems but does not tackle them by itself.

-3. Safe Mode is Hard to Exit: Exiting Safe Mode is straightforward and can be done by simply restarting the device.
+Safe Mode is Difficult to Exit: Safe Mode is simple to exit and can be done through a normal device restart.

 Q: Will I lose my data if I use Safe Mode?

-Q: How do I know if my device is in Safe Mode?
+Q: What are the signs indicating that my device is in Safe Mode?

-A: The text “Safe Mode” will appear at the bottom-left corner of the screen when the device is in Safe Mode.
+A: The label “Safe Mode” will be visible at the bottom left of the screen when the device has entered into Safe Mode.

-Q: Can I receive calls and messages in Safe Mode?
+Q: Will I be able to receive calls and messages in Safe Mode?

 Conclusion